-Administering an IGDI assessment involves conducting a 6-minute play session with the child and a familiar adult who is the play partner; play centers around the toys that are standardized for each specific IGDI.
-The session should take place in a relatively sheltered, but convenient, setting with few distractions present.
+Administering an IGDI assessment involves conducting a 6-minute play session with the child and a familiar adult who is the play partner.
+Play focuses on the toys that are standardized for each IGDI measure.
+The session should take place in a relatively sheltered, but convenient, setting with few distractions.

 Two options for IGDI administration:

-Using either option, the assessor times the session for exactly 6 minutes.
-A digital timer capable of recording minutes and seconds is required.
+Using either option, the assessor must time the session to ensure it lasts exactly 6 minutes.

-During the play session, the play partner follows the child’s lead and comments on the child’s words and actions in order to encourage the child’s communication.
-Assessors do not take the lead; rather, they support and encourage the child.
+During the play session, the play partner follows the child’s lead and comments on the child’s words and actions in order to encourage the child’s engagement.
+The play partner should follow the child’s lead during the session.